drfurtado/ctbf/content/home/calendar.md

 ---

 {{% callout note %}}
-Currently, all our sessions are being conducted online via Zoom.
+Currently, most of our sessions are being conducted online via Zoom.
 Note that the Zoom link will be sent via email 24 hours before each workout session.
 {{% /callout %}}

 ## Fall 2021 Schedule